Ignacio0407/Upstream-Board-Game/README.md

 - Modifying the security configuration to use JWT
 - Creating a React frontend.

-Therefore, this game shares a common base with react petclinic, overall in the configuration and security settings, but differs a lot in functionality, since it allows to play the board game Upstream, with a few achivements to get, along with friends to make and help inside the game if desired.

 ## Understanding the Spring Petclinic application  backend with a few diagrams
 <a href="https://speakerdeck.com/michaelisvy/spring-petclinic-sample-application">See the presentation here</a>

-## Running Upstream backend locally
+## Running petclinic backend locally
-Upstream is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/).
+Petclinic is a [Spring Boot](https://spring.io/guides/gs/spring-boot) application built using [Maven](https://spring.io/guides/gs/maven/).
 You can build a jar file and run it from the command line:

 ```
 git clone https://github.com/gii-is-DP1/spring-petclinic.git